AceDataCloud/NanoBananaAPI/docs/nano_banana_images_api_integration_guide.md

 ## Application Process

 Before use, please enter the [Nano Banana Images API](https://platform.acedata.cloud/documents/23985a11-d713-41d1-ad84-24b021805b3d) on the Ace Data Cloud platform and click Acquire to apply for activation.
-The first application usually has free credits available.
-Once activated, you can obtain the Bearer Token for API calls on the platform.
+The first application usually has free quotas available.
+Once activated, you can obtain a Bearer Token for API calls on the platform.

-## API Overview
+## Interface Overview

 - **Base URL**: `https://api.acedata.cloud`
 - **Endpoint**: `POST /nano-banana/images`